derekfinlinson/xrm-webapi/README.md

 A Dynamics 365 API TypeScript module for use in Web Resources or external web apps in the browser or node.

-Requests are made using [axios](https://github.com/axios/axios) and thus return Promises.
+All requests return Promises.
 To support IE 11, be sure to include a promise polyfill when deploying to CRM.

 *Requires Dynamics CRM 2016 Online/On-Prem or later*